PoCInnovation/CodeBaseManager/README.md

 ### Current

+- [Server](/modules/server/README.md): Allows you to interact with CBM's backend.

+- [Repository](/modules/repository/README.md): Provides helpers for the organization of the repository (as well as project).

 - [CodeBase](/modules/codebase/README.md): Allows to find informations about the codebase.
 The available commands are `cat` & `find`, they can target functions or files.

 - [Functional Tests](/modules/funcTests/README.md): Allows to test a binary through the use of [TOML](https://github.com/toml-lang/toml) files to describe tests.
 It has one command: `run`